 Educators who work for LEAs in the AIU3 region will have priority registration.

 - There is no cost for this training

-- ACT 48 hours awarded upon completion of the training series
+- Act 48 hours available upon completion of the training series

-* Participants may attend any of the trainings offered in this series.
+- Participants may attend any of the virtual trainings offered in this series.
 It is recommended that you try to attend all of them.

 Virtual Training Series